 For that purpose, the Craft Yarn Council is a great source of information.
 Knowing the terminologies will make it so much easier to find out which is easier crochet or knit.

 What are the basic knitting stitches to learn?

 Knit and purl are basically what you will need to master in knitting when you first start.
 With those two stitches it is possible to create many combinations of other stitches to make sweaters, blankets, hats and much more.

 Again, to find out which one is easier crochet or knit, do some research on both.
-Like for crochet, The Craft Yarn Council is the “go to” online corner to learn about how to read patterns, stitches, terminologies, abbreviations, and a lot more.
+The Craft Yarn Council is the “go to” online corner to learn about how to read patterns, stitches, terminologies, abbreviations, and a lot more.

 You may also like these latest crochet patterns and tutorials

 - 30+ Crochet Strawberry Patterns – All Free

 - Easy C2C Crochet Lap Blanket – Free Pattern